-Services market liberalization aims to facilitate business operations in the Croatian, i.e. European internal market.
-Such regulatory reform opens opportunities for increased economic activity, productivity, competition, exports, and more competitive price setting.
+Services market liberalization aims to facilitate business operations in the Croatian market and the internal market of the European Economic Area.
+Such regulatory reform opens opportunities for increased economic activity and productivity.

 Services include dozens or several hundred activities and professions where economic value is mostly generated.
-These include professional and business services that contribute to the added value of the industry.
+These include professional and business services that contribute to the industry's added value.